MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P12-Creating-CoreData-Helper-Methods/content.md

 **What do we need to do to update the Note class so that it can be used with CoreData?** Don't be afraid to refer back to the previous page; the "CoreData's Object Type" section in particular.

 > [solution]
-We need to import the `CoreData` header, make `Note` a subclass of CoreData's `NSManagedObject` class, and make the properties are `@NSManaged`.
+We need to import `CoreData` and `UIKit`, make `Note` a subclass of CoreData's `NSManagedObject` superclass for Note, and make the properties are `@NSManaged`.
 The `Note.swift` file should look as follows:
 >
-	import Foundation
 	import CoreData
+	import UIKit
 >
 	class Note: NSManagedObject {
 		@NSManaged public var title: String?